 Another interesting social group is the Bloomsbury Set.
 Though not part of an affiliated political or social club, the group lived, worked or studies together near Bloomsbury in London.
 They weren’t a formal group, but they were all united by their love of the arts.
 This group of writers, artists and intellectuals included Virginia Woolf, E. M. Forster and Duncan Grant amongst others.
 This just goes to show how social groups have been shaping our country since the early 20th century and far before.

-The difference between a social club and community centre
+What’s the difference between a social club and community centre?

 Social clubs and community centres serve the same purpose – to deliver services and social activities to local people.

 Social clubs are members-only, requiring people who attend events or use the club’s services to pay a membership fee.
 Though this is often nominal, it’s an important tradition and one that allows a club to enforce ‘rules’.